 Profiles of Top Psychology Schools with Online Programs

-To provide further details on available programs and help you make an informed decision in choosing a school, we have provided additional profile information for select schools that placed in our rankings.
+To provide further details on available programs and help you make an informed decision in choosing a school, we have provided additional profile information for select schools that placed in our rankings of online bachelor’s degrees in psychology.
+Where possible, we have also noted schools that have master’s, Doctor of Psychology (PsyD), and PhD degree programs in psychology.
 Clicking on the school name for each of the following profiles will provide an overlay with admissions, tuition, academic, and student support statistics.
 Due to limited space and resources, we have additional information for only select schools.
 However, as we revise our rankings, we intend to add to this resource collection as time allows.

 University of Florida offers an online Bachelor of Arts in Psychology that is based in both science and the liberal arts.
 The online psychology program at the University of Florida differs from the on-campus program in that it is a Bachelor of Arts, whereas the campus program is a Bachelor of Science.
 Over 1,500 students at the University of Florida are admitted as psychology majors, making this program one of the most popular programs offered by the school.
 The online program is designed for transfer students and requires specific general education courses and an overall GPA of at least 2.75 for admissions consideration.
 Once enrolled in the program, students explore the theory and application of psychology through both the natural and social science perspectives, preparing students for a broad variety of careers.
 The program requires 120 credit hours to complete, including 30 required credits in the psychology major core curriculum.
 Online students have opportunities to further explore areas of interest through electives.
 Students who anticipate pursuing graduate study or advanced work in psychology are encouraged to take research electives, such as an Individual Work seminar or a Senior Thesis.
 Academically talented students at the junior and senior levels may also request Teaching Assistant positions, which can earn credit towards the major as Introduction to Teaching in Psychology. >>Additional School Info